anapremovic/Fitbit/README.md

 ## Notes

-- Due to inconsistencies with the dataset we were given, the daily step data does not match the hourly step data.
+- Due to slight inconsistencies with the dataset we were given, the daily step data does not exactly match the hourly step data.

 ## Contributors